uhray/crud/README.md

 ## Frontend

-CRUD on the frontend is a library for assisting in accessing a RESTful api.
+CRUD on the frontend is a library for assisting in accessing a RESTful API.
 CRUD allows you to create (c), read (r), update (u), delete (d) methods.

 Install with `bower install crud@git+ssh://git@github.com:uhray/crud.git`.